 On the one hand they have the option to leverage an existing ERP solution, usually by activating a separate module.
-Whilst on the other hand they have the option of investing in a separate, but specialist contract and vendor management solution such as Gatekeeper.
+Whilst on the other hand they have the option of investing in a separate, specialist vendor and contract management solutions.

 Our experience tells us that in our case they do this due to the focused nature of our solution and the quality of our supporting services.

 More broadly though, it is helpful to consider the relative merits of each option.
 In some cases, the ERP option will be the correct one so it’s necessary to understand what those circumstances are.

 Here, we’ll lay out the key advantages and disadvantages of the ERP to help you work out which option is best suited to you and your business.